CaptainDario/DaBlocksWorld/README.md

 # DaBlocksWorld

-DaBlocksWorldPlanning is an implementation of the "Blocks World" planning Problem (https://en.wikipedia.org/wiki/Blocks_world) in the Godot Game Engine.
+DaBlocksWorldPlanning is an implementation of the ["Blocks World" planning Problem](https://en.wikipedia.org/wiki/Blocks_world) in the Godot Game Engine.
-In this interactive implementation a configuration gets randomly created and then solved by Clingo (https://potassco.org/clingo/).
+In this interactive implementation a configuration gets randomly created and then solved by [Clingo](https://potassco.org/clingo/).

 If you want to learn more about this implementation you can read the paper in the paper folder.
-If you are still interested after reading the paper above you can refer to the original paper: https://aaai.org/ojs/index.php/aimagazine/article/view/2673 .
+If you are still interested after reading the paper above you can refer to the [original paper](https://aaai.org/ojs/index.php/aimagazine/article/view/2673).

 If you just want to play the game, builds for Linux, Windows and Mac are available but only the Linux/Windows version are tested.